office-for-students/wagtail-CMS/README.md

 ### Running the site

+As a prerequisite to running the site you need to have Python (3.6.8) and PIP installed.
+There are multiple ways to install Python, either download from the official [Python site](https://www.python.org/downloads/) or use the package manager [Homebrew](https://brew.sh/).
+PIP comes installed with Python 3.4(or greater) by default

 You have two options to run the development server:

 **1.** In a virtual environment of your choice run the following from the root directory of the project: